somacdivad/gpt-text-adventure/README.md

 3. Space Odyssey
 4. Ancient Curse

+After entering your theme, it may take several seconds for a story to be generated.

 From then on, just enter the number of the choice you select at each prompt until the game completes (it probably won't).

 Good luck!